West Suffolk Militia: Ireland again

-Legislation passed in 1811 permitted English militia regiments to serve in Ireland once again, for a period of up to two years.
+The Interchange Act 1811 allowed English militia regiments to serve in Ireland (and vice versa) for a period of up to two years.
 Leaving a detachment at Berwick, the West Suffolks marched to Portpatrick where on 13 April 1813 it embarked with a strength of 20 officers, 26 sergeants, 19 drummers, 390 rank and file, 44 women and 20 children.
 It disembarked on 2 May and reached Armagh next day.

 The West Suffolks served at Armagh until 14 December when it marched in two 'divisions' to Tullamore for the winter, arriving on 20–21 December 1813.
 The Napoleonic War ended with the Treaty of Paris on 30 May 1814 and preparations began to disembody the militia.
 In July the home detachment of the West Surreys was ordered to begin its march from Berwick to Bury St Edmunds.
 The battalion was relieved at Tullamore by the North Mayo Militia on 29 August and marched to Dublin next day.
 It embarked on 31 August for Bristol, where it arrived on 5 September and marched in two divisions to Suffolk.
 It reached Bury St Edmunds on 24 September and was disembodied on 4 October.
 The regiment was not re-embodied for the short Waterloo campaign in 1815.

 Long Peace

 After Waterloo there was another long peace.
-Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
+Although officers continued to be commissioned into the militia and ballots were still held until they were suspended by the Militia Act 1829, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.

 Colonel Sir William Parker died in 1830 and Henry, Earl of Euston (later 5th Duke of Grafton) transferred from the colonelcy of the East Suffolk Militia to succeed him on 24 May 1830.
 The duke resigned in 1845 and was succeeded by his son, William, Earl of Euston, on 24 December, but he was replaced by Earl Jermyn (later 2nd Marquess of Bristol) on 25 March 1846.